DigiNode-Tools/diginode-tools/README.md

 These tools are provided as is.
 Use at your own risk.
 Make sure you always have a backup of your wallet file.

-## DigiNode Installer
+## DigiNode Setup

-Install script to set up your DigiNode - installs and configures a DigiByte Node and DigiAsset Node.
+Script to help you setup and manage your DigiNode - installs and configures a DigiByte Node and DigiAsset Node.
 It will also upgrade an existing install with any updates.

 - Intuitively walks you though the process of installing a DigiByte Node and DigiAsset Node.
 - Almost no linux experience required.
 It does all the work for you.
 It's as plug-and-play as possible.